 So what if all these messages exist?
 They better do right?
 True that, but it’s not a good idea for a consumer-facing company to display stale links.
 That’s simply BAD customer experience and creates bounce off spots for its audience.
 To delve into the problem enough, imagine you’re that website’s user trying to discover some rental properties in your location to move in.
 And just when you have done your research, checked out the images, fallen in love with the price and clicked on the link to contact the broker, an annoying message awaits you.

 It’s highly desirable for such consumer-based companies to proactively check for URL’s validity and remove them from display if they don’t exist anymore.
 This is technically a simple problem to solve (for those who deal with related technologies) complimenting the high returns from a user experience stand point.
 PromptCloud supports such customized 404 checkers as part of its crawl offering.

-How this works – PromptCloud sets up rules for various kinds of checks to be performed
+– PromptCloud sets up rules for various kinds of checks to be performed

 on those links.
 Statuses to be returned for each check is decided in consultation with the client.
 On a daily basis (or as frequently as desired by the client), the client uploads its master list of links to be checked for freshness, either on PromptCloud’s API or on its own FTP server.
 PromptCloud’s crawlers then fetch the URL pages and interpret the data fetched using the rules in place.
 Appropriate status messages are returned for each link and uploaded back to the API in a format as specified by the client.
 Simple as that!